 What is a Will?

 A Will is a document in which you designate (1) the person who will care for your minor children (their “Guardian”) in case both their parents are dead; (2) who will get your money and other valuables upon your death; and (3) the person who will pay your debts and distribute your assets (your “Executor”).
-Your Guardian’s and Executor’s actions will be monitored by a probate court in the County where you die (this is called “going through probate”).
 Your Will signing must be witnessed by two persons (who are not named in your Will) for your Will to be legally enforceable.

 What does a Will usually cost?

-Most lawyers charge a few hundred to several hundred dollars to consult with you about your wishes, prepare a Will, and provide witnesses for the signing.
+Most lawyers charge several hundred dollars to consult with you about your wishes, prepare a Will, and provide witnesses for the signing.

 What is your Process?

-You pick a signing date on the calendar below and pay your $100 deposit.
-Complete our online interview (you will receive an email with a link to it).
-Come to our office on the signing date, review your documents with Attorney Donald H. Sienkiewicz, and get your questions answered.
-We do this in a workshop format, with up to six couples at a time in our conference room.
-Attorney Sienkiewicz will also explain how guardianship, probate, Wills and Trusts work.
+You pick a signing workshop date on the calendar below, then complete our online interview (you will receive an email with a link to it).
+Come to our office on the workshop date, review your documents with Attorney Donald H. Sienkiewicz, and get your questions answered.
+Attorney Sienkiewicz will also explain how guardianship, probate, Wills and Trusts actually work when someone dies.
 At the end of the workshop, you will sign your Will, and we will witness it so that your wishes will be honored by the courts.
 You take your Will home with you.

-What if I want to make Changes after the Signing?
+What if I have more questions, or want to make changes, after I sign my Will?